What is the Y1 Phonics screening check?

 You can download the Department for Education's official Year 1 Phonics screening check past paper from 2012, 2013, 2014, 2015 and 2016 to get an idea of what your child will be asked to do.

-Schools administered the Year 1 Phonics Screening Check the week beginning 13 June 2016.
+Schools will administer the Year 1 Phonics Screening Check the week beginning 12 June 2017.

 Does my child have to take it?

-Yes – all students in Year 1 must take the Screening Check.
+Yes – all students in Year 1 in England must take the Screening Check.

 What will my child’s score mean?

 Your child will be scored against a national standard, and the main result will be whether or not they fall below, within or above this standard.

 In 2013, 2014, 2015 and 2016 the "pass threshold" was 32, which means children had to read at least 32 words out of 40 correctly.
 The threshold mark is communicated to schools at the end of June, after the test has been taken, so that teachers can mark the Check.